-The Surface Water Production CEU training course uses a multiple-choice and fill-in-the-blank answer key.
-You can find the Microsoft Word version on the Assignment page.
-We would prefer the answers are typed and faxed or e-mailed to info@tlch2o.com.
-If you are unable to do so, please write inside the assignment booklet, make a copy for yourself and email or fax us the completed answer key.
-Please feel free to call us if you need assistance.
+The Water Treatment CEU Training course uses a multiple-choice answer key.
+TLC would prefer the answers are typed and e-mailed to info@tlch2o.com.
+If you are unable to do so, please write the answers on the answer key, make a copy for yourself and email us the completed assignment.
+If you need any assistance, please feel free to contact us.